bi7jta/W0CHP-PiStar-Dash_BPiM2/README.md

 ### Configuration Page

-This image is too enormous to embed here, ut you can [view it separately](https://w0chp.net/img/W0CHP_Config.png).
+This image is too enormous to embed here, but you can [view it separately](https://w0chp.net/img/W0CHP_Config.png).